JanusHCP/policies/systems_access_policy.md

 * If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 * User Identities must be verified before password resets.
 * It is prohibited to use third-party or unprotected electronic mail messages for the dissemination of passwords.

+## Access Management for Vendors and Business Partners
+Vendors and business partners can be granted remote access to Janus HCP systems.
+The CTO and COO must approve all vendor or business partner access to Janus HCP systems.
+Vendor and business partner access must be tied to a specific business need.
+The CTO must assess any security risks associated with granting vendor or business partner access.
+Vendor and business partner access to Janus HCP systems is promptly terminated once the business need is met.